About the Group

 We will also be able to provide support and advice to help you access the training you need.

-Customers from Places for People Scotland, Chorus Homes, Cotman Housing, Derwent Living, Places for People Homes and Living Plus are welcome to apply to be a member of a local customer involvement group.
+Customers from Places for People, Places for People Living Plus and Places for People Scotland are welcome to apply to be a member of the National Customer Group.

 Unfortunately, we cannot consider your application if: